Contents

 5.3.
 Proposal sequence and voice under stress

 This is the Hirschman point.
 Formal voice remained active.
 Participants still voted, still organized, still argued.
-But voice had become a site for conflict over whether the institutions carrying residual governance work still deserved confidence.
+Voice had become a site for conflict over whether the institutions carrying residual governance work still deserved confidence.
 That is different from saying the chain stopped governing.
 It means governance was active under damaged institutional conditions.

 6. Helmke-Levitsky and Ostrom in the Cosmos Case